GO3R/Makerbot-RFID-Cloner/README.md

 FUTURE_______________________________________________________________________________________________________________________

-I want to designt build a respooler, where i can get big spools (4,5kg) and respool them on to the Makerbot spools.
+I want to design and build a respooler, where i can get big spools (4,5kg) and respool them on to the Makerbot spools.
 I want to include a weight sensor, so the spools are filled to the specs from the RFID tags (eg. 600g/650g/etc).
 There should also be perfect winding and a filament runout sensor.
 (Lets see, it could take a while)